tuehellstern/presentations/slippage.md

 --

-When my class printed out that 'liberated' data file, what crime are we committing?
+When my class printed out that 'liberated' data file, what crime were we committing?

 - is it an IP crime?